Launch Week 02 wrapped — explore all five launches

 Member

-Includes everything except project:manage, organization:manage, featureAccess:manage, sso:manage, apiKey:manage, user:manage, user:delete, billing:manage, modelCredential:manage, modelCost:manage, metric:manage, retentionConfig:manage, and iam:manage.
-Members have read access to these areas but cannot change org-wide settings, manage or remove users, or manage roles and policies.
+Includes everything except project:create, project:manage, organization:manage, featureAccess:manage, sso:manage, apiKey:manage, user:manage, user:delete, billing:manage, modelCredential:manage, modelCost:manage, metric:manage, retentionConfig:manage, and iam:manage.
+Members cannot create projects.
+They have read access to org-wide settings but cannot change them, manage or remove users, or manage roles and policies.

 Bypass Project Permissions